PostHog/posthog.com/contents/docs/libraries/vue-js.md

 With Vue 3.x, developers can use `provide()` and `inject()` to pipe global values into any component without prop drilling.
 And if you don’t know what prop drilling is, good for you.

-While this method is more declarative — as you need to inject PostHog into every component — it avoids “polluting” globals (such as in Method 1).
-Some engineers prefer this approach, while others to include PostHog in globals since it doesn’t need to be reactive and will be called throughout your application.
+While this method is more declarative — as you need to inject PostHog into every component — it avoids “polluting” globals (like method 1 does).
+Some engineers prefer this approach, while others include PostHog in globals since it doesn’t need to be reactive and will be called throughout your application.

 #### Step 1: Initialize Vue